Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 [`Verifytypes`](https://github.com/microsoft/pyright/blob/main/docs/typed-libraries.md#verifying-type-completeness) is a feature of pyright that checks the type completeness of a python package.
 Following are the steps to run `verifytypes` locally for a specific package:

 1. Go to root of the package
-2. Execute following command: `tox -e verifytypes -c ../../../eng/tox/tox.ini`
+2. Execute following command: `tox run -e verifytypes -c ../../../eng/tox/tox.ini --root .`

 ### Pylint